fazeelgm/UCB_ML_AI_PracticalApp_III/README.md

 ### Recommendations

-Since we don't get the individual feature importance from all our models, we now calculate the Permutation Importance to measure the change in our model's performace when a feature value is randomly shuffled to see how much the model relies on that feature for its predictions.
-This will help us determine collinearity between features not captured by the model cofficients and evaluate the impact of changing the feature on the model performance.
+Since we don't get the individual feature importance from all our models, we then calculated the Permutation Importance to measure the change in our model's performace when a feature value is randomly shuffled (10 iterations) to see how much the model relies on that feature for its predictions.
+This helps us determine collinearity between features not captured by the model cofficients and evaluate the impact of changing the feature on the model performance, and to make recommendations based on these learnings that will impact campaign design going forward.

 <table style="width:100%"><tr>
   <td width="100%"><em>Figure 10: Permutation Importance</em><img src="images/permutation_importance.png" border="0"/></td>